Se7enB2st/Encryption-and-Decryption-Utility/README.md

 - **AES-256 Encryption**: Uses the Advanced Encryption Standard (AES) with a 256-bit key for strong encryption.
 - **Secure Key Management**: Generates and stores encryption keys securely.
 - **Command-Line Interface (CLI)**: Easily encrypt and decrypt files using simple commands.
-- **Interactive Mode**: User-friendly command-line interface for easy operation.
+- **Interactive Mode**: User-friendly command-line interface with:
+  - Hidden password input
+  - Path validation and suggestions
+  - Built-in help system
+  - Progress feedback
 - **Cross-Platform Support**: Works on Windows, Linux, and macOS.
 - **Directory Encryption**: Encrypt or decrypt entire directories with a single command.
 - **Password Strength Checker**: Ensures strong passwords are used for encryption.